Ravi-Tulsi-Zala/DalEvents/README.md

 -   The date in the Event Details Page are inconsistent.
 As a group, we are working on how the data will be represented in the database.
 It is an iterative process and we should have a better version before the final demo of the project

+## W3C Compliance Check
+I only worked on the Event Details' component HTML.
+The header and footer are similar for all pages and are compliant.
+The Event Details's component HTML will throw errors on "*ngIf" ,"*ngFor", and service variables:{{eventdetails[0].firstname}}.
+Any other HTML within the component is compliant.
+The css file is compliant.

 ## Setup Instructions